nysportsfan/Gun-Violence-in-the-US/README.md

 Welcome to my very first Capstone Project!

 Here I have attached the relevant components for the project:
-1) Data Wrangling -
+1) Data Wrangling - Collecting, cleaning and transforming the data.
-2) Exploratory Data Analysis -
+2) Exploratory Data Analysis - Using data visualization to investigate trends and tell a story.
-3) Inferential Statistics -
+3) Inferential Statistics - Observing the correlations between feature and response variables.
 4) Machine Learning -
 5) Milestone Report -
 6) Project Proposal -